 What I like most about this book is that the author gives you strategies that you can use from the early stages of the game to the later stages.
 I recommend this book to beginner and intermediate players.

-More advance players may not find this book so helpful, as they may already know the strategies presented in the book.Get the book here
+More advanced players may not find this book so helpful, as they may already know the strategies presented in the book.Get the book here

 #32 – Bluffs

-This book is written by Johnathan Little who is a professional poker play with over many years of experience and the owner of PokerCoaching.com.
+This book is written by Johnathan Little who is a professional poker player with over many years of experience and the owner of PokerCoaching.com.

 Little covers everything from position, flopping, turn and river bets, stack sizing and more.
 He offers advice and strategy for mid-strength and good starting hands.